News

 Certain PSF is a manmade fiber that is similar in appearance to cotton or wool fiber when baled.
 Certain PSF is principally known in the industry as “fiber for fill,” as it is primarily used as polyester fiberfill.
 Certain PSF is generally used as stuffing in sleeping bags, mattresses, ski jackets, comforters, cushions, pillows, and furniture.
 Certain PSF has physical characteristics that distinguish it from other polyester staple fibers (such as carpet fiber and fiber for spinning), including the denier of the fiber, the length of the fiber, and in some cases the finish and “crimp” of the fiber.
 Most synthetic fiber is sold by quantity based on the denier of the fiber.

-Because certain PSF is principally used as fiberfill, it is seldom visible in the end use product.
-Therefore, the appearance of certain PSF can be less important than its performance23 to customers.
-However, the appearance of certain PSF directly affects the look and perceived value of many end-products, such as mattresses, comforters, cushions, pillows, and furniture with less opaque upholstery.
+Because certain PSF is principally used as fiberfill, it is seldom visible in the end-use product.
+Therefore, the appearance of certain PSFs can be less important than their performance to customers.
+23. However, the appearance of certain PSFs directly affects the look and perceived value of many end products, such as mattresses, comforters, cushions, pillows, and furniture with less opaque upholstery.

-Certain PSF used for fill can be produced in many variations for purposes of quality enhancement.
+Certain PSFs used for filling can be produced in many variations for purposes of quality enhancement.
 For example, the subject fiber may be crimped or conjugated—i.e., in the first stage of conjugate PSF production, two polymers of differing viscosities are forced through a Y-shaped extruder before being blasted with cold air to make a single fiber.
-Conjugate PSF has a three-dimensional spiral twist in the fiber made from two types of fiber by either a chemical or mechanical process, designed to provide greater loft or fill capacity to the fiber for stuffing purposes.
-By contrast, non-conjugate fiber undergoes polymer formation before being extruded through a shower-head like spinneret and solidified with a blast of cold air.
+The conjugate PSF has a three-dimensional spiral twist and is made from two types of fiber through either a chemical or mechanical process, which is designed to provide greater loft or fill capacity for stuffing purposes.
+By contrast, non-conjugate fiber undergoes polymer formation before being extruded through a showerhead-like spinneret and solidified with a blast of cold air.

-Non-conjugate PSF has a two-dimensional saw tooth crimp and provides somewhat less fill capacity.
-Certain PSF may also be coated with a finish (usually silicone or oil-based), making the fiber smoother to the touch for certain high-end uses.24 The subject fiber may vary in shape and may be hollow or solid, depending on both the preference of the manufacturer and the end use of the fiber.25 Raw materials used to produce certain PSF may also vary.
+Non-conjugate PSF has a two-dimensional sawtooth crimp and provides somewhat less fill capacity.
+Certain PSF may also be coated with a finish (usually silicone or oil-based), making the fiber smoother to the touch for certain high-end uses.
+24. The fiber’s shape may be hollow or solid, depending on the manufacturer’s preference and the fiber’s end use.
+25 Raw materials used to produce certain PSF may also vary.
 PSF can be made by reacting ethylene glycol with either terephthalic acid or its methyl ester; if so produced, it is termed virgin PSF.
-Virgin PSF is characterized by the purity of the whiteness of the fiber.
+Virgin PSF is characterized by the fiber’s pure whiteness.
 PSF may also be made from recycled polyester, using either consumer waste, such as polyethylene terephthalate (“PET”) bottles, or industrial waste, such as polyester chips or spun tow.
 Fiber made in this way is known as regenerated or recycled fiber and does not contain virgin fiber.
-Some producers of the subject fiber also manufacture a blend of virgin and recycled/regenerated materials by introducing recycled/regenerated polyester chips into the virgin production line.
+Some producers of the subject fiber also manufacture a blend of virgin and recycled/regenerated materials by introducing recycled/regenerated polyester chips to the virgin production line.
 Finally, certain PSF may be produced in the form of a low-melt fiber.
-This is a bi-component fiber with an outer sheath that melts at a significantly lower temperature than its inner polyester core, for purposes of thermal bonding, and is not included within the scope of this review.
+This is a bi-component fiber with an outer sheath that melts at a significantly lower temperature than its inner polyester core for purposes of thermal bonding and is not included within the scope of this review.

 U.S. imports of polyester staple fiber

-Table below presents the quantity, value, and unit value of U.S. imports of certain PSF from China as well as the other top sources of U.S. imports (shown in descending order of 2022 imports by quantity).
+The table below presents the quantity, value, and unit value of U.S. imports of certain PSF from China as well as the other top sources of U.S. Imports are shown in descending order based on the quantity of 2022 imports.

 U.S. imports fromMeasure201720182019202020212022